ewsdocker/alpine-nginx/README.md

    This procedure uses the _mount_ option of the _docker run_ command to map a **Docker Volume** on the **Docker Host** to the **alpine-nginx** _NGINX_ html folder.
 It requires creation of a **Docker Volume**, which adds to the complexity.
 However, the benefit is that it is a **Docker** volume and not a _user's_ folder;

 In both approaches, the image will be
-- downloaded (if not already present),
+- pulled from Docker Hub (if it is not already present),
-- built into a web service container (if not already present), and
+- built into a web service container (if it is not already created), and
 - started on **port 80**.

 ____